 Table 5.
 Factors influencing discontinuation of aminoglycosides at 48 hours and reception of one dose of aminoglycosides.
 Results of the multinomial logistic regression.
-The results are expressed as adjusted OR (95% CI) for each of the variables included in the model.
+The results are expressed as adjusted odds ratio (OR) (95% confidence interval (CI)) for each of the variables included in the model.
 Only p-values below 0.3 in the univariate analysis were considered for the multivariate analysis.